Development Management Update

 Somerset Council is changing the way the development management service works in order to provide better service levels.
 We are sorry if you have experienced delays in determining applications or if you have not been updated on why the delays are happening or likely timescales for them to be overcome.

 We have recruited additional resources and have started an improvement programme which will deliver a faster, fairer and more consistent service.
-You can help this improvement work by only contacting us to provide information that we have requested from you – and please use our public access portal to track any applications we are processing or comment on an application.
+Throughout August and September 2025 we have reduced the undetermined planning applications in the system by 20%.
+You can continue to help with this improvement work by only contacting us to provide information that we have requested from you – and please use our public access portal to track any applications we are processing or comment on an application.

 You will notice some changes which are necessary for us to make the service better, including: